Machine Learning of Nonlinear Waves: Data-Driven Methods for Computer-Assisted Discovery of Equations, Symmetries, Conservation Laws, and Integrability: Acknowledgments

 \section{Acknowledgments}

 This material is based upon work supported by the U.S. National Science Foundation under the award PHY-2316622 (JA), PHY-2110030, PHY-2408988 and DMS-2204702 (P.G.K.) and DMS-2502900 (WZ) and by the Air Force Office of Scientific Research (AFOSR) under Grant No. FA9550-25-1-0079 (WZ).
+Finally, this work was also supported by a grant from the Simons Foundation [SFI-MPS-SFM-00011048, P.G.K].